telerik/ajax-docs/controls/togglebutton/functionality/select-state.md

 For a data-bound scenario you can use the `SelectedToggleStateIndex` of the control (**Example 3**).

->caption Example 3: Databind the selected state of RadToggleButton.
+>caption Example 3: Databind the selected state of a RadToggleButton.

 ````ASP.NET
 <telerik:RadGrid runat="server" ID="RadGrid1" Width="150px">